-Inspired by local broadcasts from RTÉ’s mobile community service, CRY first appeared in July 1979 with a mix of local community programming, religious output, career guidance for school-goers and everything else that a good community station should provide.
+Inspired by local broadcasts from RTÉ’s mobile community service, CRY first appeared on July 4th 1979 with a mix of local community programming, religious output, career guidance for school-goers and everything else that a good community station should provide.

 When the Broadcasting Act outlawing pirates came into force on the first day of 1989, CRY had ceased broadcasts as one of the longest running pirate stations in the country.

 The station returned with a community licence in October 1995 on 105.1MHz.
 It was one of eleven stations licensed by the Broadcasting Authority of Ireland under the pilot scheme for community radio stations and in 2008 they were granted a ten year broadcast licence.